chizy7/Card-io/my_app/README.md

-# Leaflet
+# CARD-iO

 ## Description

-Leaflet is the project for the group 5 for Flutter.
+CARD-iO is the project for the group 5 for Flutter.

 ## User Stories